SirHesti/hsguard/GUIDE.md

 Attentive observers will notice that the output is identical.
 The exception is that only the directories are listed.

 In other cases you need to find a file.
-You can enter it with fileglobbing.
+You can enter with fileglobbing.
 Note that the shell does not evaluate the asterisk, etc. Use single quotes.
 ```
 @>hsguard -i 'login*'